 Let $X^*$ and $X_I$ be the respective sets of optimal solutions of problems (\ref{mod:PRO-general}) and (\ref{mod:PRO-PLA}).
 The subscript $I$ indicates the optimal value depends on the total number of breakpoints $I$ in the piecewise linear approximation.
 Of course, it also depends on the location of these points.
 Let

 Obviously in order to secure a good approximation of $\vt$ by $\vt_I$, we need $\Delta$ to be sufficiently small.
 In the case when the breakpoints are evenly spread, this is equivalent to setting $I$ a large value.
+To see this more clearly, let us consider the simplest case that $I_1=I_2=\cdots=I_M$ where $I_m$ is the number of breakpoints in piecewise approximation of the random utility function of attribute $m$.
+In that case $ I_m=\frac{I}{M}, $ where $I$ denotes the total number of breakpoints of piecewise linear utility functions of all attributes.
+The requirement on $\Delta\leq \epsilon$ means that \bgeq \max_{m\in \fM} \frac{b_m-a_m}{I_m}= \max_{m\in \fM} \frac{b_m-a_m}{I/M}\leq \epsilon. \edeq The latter is equivalent to $ I \geq \max_{m\in \fM} \frac{M(b_m-a_m)}{\epsilon}$, which means $I=O(1/\epsilon)$.
 Unless specified otherwise, we assume in the rest of discussions that $I\to \infty $ ensures $\Delta\to 0$.
-The next proposition addresses the approximation of problem (\ref{mod:PRO-general}) by problem (\ref{mod:PRO-PLA}) in terms of the optimal value and optimal solutions.
+The following proposition addresses the approximation of problem (\ref{mod:PRO-general}) by problem (\ref{mod:PRO-PLA}) in terms of the optimal value and optimal solutions.

 \begin{proposition} Suppose that for $ m\in \fM$, $U_m$ is Lipschitz continuous over $[a_m,b_m]$ with random Lipschitz modulus $L_m$ almost surely, where $\bE [L_m] <\infty$ and the expectation is taken w.r.t the probability distribution of the random factors underlying $U(x)$.
 Then the following assertions hold. \begin{itemize}